 Years 7 and 8 have a double lesson each week during which they explore working in paint, print, 3D and mixed media.
 In Year 9, those pupils who have elected to study Art to exam level start addressing the assessment objectives for their IGCSE course as they focus on painting and related media.
 They begin their coursework in Year 10 and complete this assignment by the first term of Y11 after which the focus switches to the assignment associated with their exam paper.

-The IGCSE syllabus we follow is: Cambridge International Examinations Art & Design (0400)
+The IGCSE syllabus we follow is: AQA GCSE Art and Design (8202).

 Our Music programme at Heritage aims to give pupils the confidence and skills they need to enjoy music throughout their lives, at whatever level they desire.

 From Lower Prep through to Year 8 all pupils have regular whole-class music lessons with a specialist teacher.
 Infants have one thirty-minute lesson each week, focusing on pitch matching, steady beat and composing, learned through games, movement and song.
 With two thirty-minute lessons each week Juniors learn and apply fundamental theory and composing skills through games and various composition opportunities.
 Additionally, Year 3 and Year 4 learn the recorder, Year 5 study the instruments of the orchestra, and Year 6 focuses on World Music.
 In Years 7 and 8 pupils have two forty-five minute music lessons each week.
 They spend time working in small ensembles and exploring composition using music software.
 Year 7 complete a brief survey of Western music history including jazz, which Year 8 then explore in greater depth.
 From Year 9 students may choose to continue with Music IGCSE, which focusses on performance, composition and music appreciation.
 The IGCSE syllabus we follow is Cambridge International Examinations IGCSE Music (0978).